 The average American today has 4.1 food and beverage items at dinner compared with 5.3 items in 1985, and dinner is the only meal in which a majority of the meal occasions are considered by consumers to be a full or complete meal, according to NPD’s Snacking in America 2012 report.
 The report, which examines long-term attitudes and behaviors about snacking as well as snack selection drivers, finds that snack occasions fill the gaps between traditional main meals with morning showing multiple eating occasions.
 One out of every five eating occasion in the U.S. is a snack and over half of Americans (53 percent) are snacking two or three times a day.

 Source: The NPD Group/National Eating Trends® and CREST®,year ending Feb 2012

 (Does not include skipped meals)

 “Our frequent snacking is a result of our hectic lifestyles, need for convenience, increasing desire to eat healthier foods, and simply to enjoy what we eat,” says Darren Seifer, NPD food and beverage industry analyst.
 “There is, however, a complexity to snacking behaviors based on demographics, needs states, and attitudes.
 Food manufacturers and retailers will need to align their business strategies with the appropriate consumer behaviors in order to capitalize on consumers’ penchant for snacking.
-“If you have any questions about this article, please contact us.
+“If you have any questions about this article, contact us.

 Complete this form to let us know you’d like to hear from an NPD representative.